-Newborn puppies – even puppies a few weeks or months old – According to M Dog, it could be difficult to deal with, especially when it comes to protecting them against external factors.
+Newborn puppies – even puppies a few weeks or months old – it could be difficult to deal with, especially when it comes to protecting them against external factors.
 Fleas represent one of the most common challenges.
 While there are many treatments for dogs to keep fleas away, puppies need something different because they are too young for classic medication.
 Luckily, there are a few great solutions out there – here is how to keep fleas off newborn puppies in a few simple steps.

 Give the puppies a good bath